Fist of Legend

 - Made of Iron: General Fuijita.

 - Offhand Backhand: Possibly one of the most brutal examples of all time, when Zhen goes for the no-look crotch grab and throws his attacker by his man-region.
-I promise, you WILL wince the first time you see it.

 - One-Hit Kill: The very first scene.
 Zhen gets attacked by a big-talking Japanese martial arts student.
 He goes down like a limp noodle with a single blow.